LWAYVE/ios-sdk/README.md

 ```
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {

   // Create the configuration used for the LWAYVE SDK.
   let configuration = LwayveSDKConfiguration(baseURL: URL(string: settings.value(forSetting: .BaseURL)),
   authenticationToken: settings.value(forSetting: .AuthenticationKey))

+  // Set the delegate before calling LwayveSDK.sharedSDK.initialize to be able to receive lwayveSDK(didInit:) callback
+  LwayveSDK.sharedSDK.delegate = self

   // Attempt to initialize the LWAYVE SDK using the configuration values.
   // This may fail if the SDK is already initialized, the persistent storage cannot be created, or if an empty authenticationToken is provided.
   do {
     try LwayveSDK.sharedSDK.initialize(configuration: configuration)
   } catch {
     NSLog("LwayveSDK initialization error: \(error)")
   }

   // Pass the launch options to the LWAYVE SDK.
   // The launch options are used by the SDK to retrieve any relevant notification information.
   LwayveSDK.sharedSDK.handleApplication(application, didFinishLaunchingWithOptions: launchOptions)

   return true
 }
 ```